 Vereinigung bildender Künstlerinnen Österreichs (VBKO)

-The VBKÖ was founded in 1910 and had premises at the city centre of Vienna.
+The VBKÖ was founded in 1910 on premises in the city centre of Vienna.
 Its membership included well-known visual artists such as Tina Blau, Marie Egner, Helene Funke or Olgga Wisinger-Florian.
 The VBKÖ lobbied for women’s interests, striving to improve their situation in artistic, economic and educational terms, and concluded international co-operation agreements.
 Today, the VBKÖ considers itself an advocate of a contemporary, feminist and creative agenda, offering room for experiments and supporting activist work in order to create a link between historical challenges and contemporary, queer, feminist art production.
+One of the most recent efforts of the VBKO has been to open their space for German language classes for refugees.
+Working closely together in a practical learning context has brought with it the opportunity for an exchange of knowledge and experiences.